r00b/DukePerson-manager/README.md

 Known bugs:

 * When trying to edit a TextField near the bottom of the screen, the keyboard will cover it.
 I tried to fix this but it caused more harm than good.

+## HW 4

+I resolved the issue with the keyboard covering the text fields in this HW.

+To see an animation, go to "Robert Steilberg" from the TableView.
+Notice that one of his hobbies is SCUBA diving.
+Swipe right to see that animation.
+Swipe left to get back to the detail page.
+Notice that no other DukePersons have an aniation view.

+In addition to the project requirements, I also added the following improvements:

+* detail and animation views are handled via a PageController
+* animations and drawings are createive (in my opinion) and a bit complex